wrongpixels/was-it-any-good/README.md

 ## About

-WIAG is a full-stack media rating platform built to address a common flaw in traditional review systems.
-It uses a dynamic scoring approach that combines a user's overall impression with their ratings of individual components (like seasons or DLC).
+WIAG is a full-stack media rating platform built to address a common flaw in traditional review systems: It uses a dynamic scoring approach that combines a user's overall impression with their ratings of individual components (like seasons or DLC).
 The result is a more nuanced final score that accurately reflects how a piece of media's quality evolves over time.

 For example: A user can rate *The Sopranos* an '8' overall but give its second season a '6'.
-WIAG's algorithm considers both votes to calculate the final score, ignoring unwatched seasons.
+WIAG's algorithm will consider both votes to calculate the final score, ignoring unvoted seasons.

 ---